PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 Graders work through [codePost](https://codepost.io) to provide high-quality and supportive feedback to introductory CS students.
 A detailed rubric is included.
 The work consists of reading and understanding the student's code, and providing feedback on the code's correctness, efficiency and clarity.

-**Responsibilities (~4-5 hrs/week):**
+**Responsibilities (~3-5 hrs/week):**

 - Attend weekly grader meeting (in-person only) on **Tuesdays 4:30-7:00pm** to review the rubric and start grading synchronously.
 Dinner is provided.
-Must be able to commit to attend the grading meeting for the entire semester. <!--As of Spring 2024, this meeting is on Tuesdays 4:30-7pm.-->
+Must be able to commit to attend the grading meeting for the entire semester (2.5 hrs/week). <!--As of Spring 2024, this meeting is on Tuesdays 4:30-7pm.-->

 - Grade late and remaining assignments asynchronously as needed (max ~1h/week).